 Paving the Way for Our Future STEM Leaders

-As we celebrate Black History Month, Challenger Center reflects on how we, as a society, can inspire the next generation of STEM leaders from al backgrounds.
-During last year’s discussion with long-time Challenger Center supporters Charles Bolden, former NASA Administrator; Robert Curbeam, former NASA astronaut; and Kenneth Harris, a mechanical engineer at the NASA Goddard Space Flight Center, we discussed the challenges and barriers they’ve experienced in STEM and how we can inspire our students of today to be the STEM professionals of tomorrow.
+As we celebrate Black History Month, Challenger Center reflects on how we, as a society, can inspire the next generation of STEM leaders from all backgrounds.
+During a discussion with long-time Challenger Center supporters Charles Bolden, former NASA Administrator; Robert Curbeam, former NASA astronaut; and Dr. Kenneth Harris, senior project engineer at The Aerospace Corporation, we discussed the challenges and barriers they’ve experienced in STEM and how we can inspire our students of today to be the STEM professionals of tomorrow.

 Here’s what they shared . . .